 From the earliest time I can recall, I hated my father.
 He was a mean drunk who sometimes got physically abusive.
-I remember him hitting my mother once or twice when I was very young, but soon my older brother put himself between the two of them and voluntarily took the brunt of the blows upon himself.
+I remember him hitting my mother from time to time when I was very young, but soon my older brother put himself between the two of them and voluntarily took the brunt of the blows upon himself.
 I watched that sick theater from the sidelines, rarely finding myself in the middle of it, but hating him all the same.

 When I was in my mid-teens, I quit school and started working as a ranch hand on local farms.
 Whenever possible, I’d sleep in the bunk house to avoid going home.

 There were all sorts of men in there, mostly itinerant, rootless farmhands.
 Some were good men – kind, generous, funny; some were as miserable and ornery as my father.
 Many were from far away; some from other countries.
 It was the kind of life which made having a stable romantic relationship or family life impractical, unsustainable.
 And so, a subculture of homosexuality arose.
 These men were “homosexuals of convenience” not because of any innate proclivity.
 They wanted sexual satisfaction, and other men happened to be most proximate.
 Man-on-man sexual trysts were not discussed openly, but they were alluded to; joked about, judged as nonchalantly as masturbation.
 This might have been what they did but it wasn’t who they were, or how they defined themselves.